With dashboards and charts, all users can examine data, set dashboard time window, zoom in and out, and perform other customizations.

 - Select Dashboards > All Dashboards

-- Use the options on the left to find a dashboard.
+- Use the search bar at the top to find a dashboard.

-- Use the three horizontal dots for dashboard management.
+- Use the three horizontal dots (ellipsis) menu for dashboard management.

 - Add new or existing tags to make finding dashboards easier.